 Cordoba can be visited year-round, but we recommend avoiding the warmest months in summer.
 The temperatures can be boiling hot.
 In Cordoba, you are inland.
 There is no sea breeze of tempting water to cool you down.

-Spring and autumn in normal the best time to visit Andalucia with comfortable temperatures.
+Spring and autumn in normally the best time to visit Andalucia with comfortable temperatures.
 The warm season is long in this part of Spain.
 Therefore, you can enjoy the sun earlier or later in the year than in many other places in Spain.

 TIP: Read our post with great Malaga tips if you also want to head to the Mediterranean coast